groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-AutoCAD Drawing Template (.dwt) is an AutoCAD drawing template file that is used as starter for creating drawings that can be saved as DWG files.
+Represents an AutoCAD Drawing Template (.dwt), which is an AutoCAD drawing template file used as a starter for creating drawings that can be saved as DWG files.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/cad/dwt